 In 2018, over 850 bicyclists were killed on United States roadways.
 When a crash between a motor vehicle and a cyclist occur, it’s likely that it’s the cyclist who suffers the most.
 As some data suggests, nonoccupant road fatalities are increasing, which includes bicyclists.

 However, if you survive a crash on a bicycle, the financial cost can be detrimental.
-The Centers for Disease Control and Prevention report that both fatal and non-fatal crash-related injuries suffered by bicyclists can extend up to $10 billion in lifetime medical costs and productivity losses.
+The Centers for Disease Control and Prevention report that both fatal and non-fatal crash-related injuries suffered by bicyclists can extend up to $10 billion in lifetime medical expenses and productivity losses.

 Consider some other bicycle accident facts and statistics: